 The base engine remained the 185-hp 2.7-liter 4-cylinder, which was standard on the FWD LE trim.
 Optional on the LE and standard on the LE Plus, XLE, Limited and Limited Platinum was the 270-hp 3.5-liter V6.
 The Hybrid Limited and Hybrid Limited Platinum employ the same V6 and electric motor combination as the previous generation.
 Fuel economy for the Highlander Hybrid came in at a respectable 27 miles per gallon in the city and 28 mpg on the highway.

 With the Toyota Highlander, it’s hard to go wrong regardless of which year you choose.
-The first-generation models will likely be the most affordable, but also have the highest mileage.
-The cabins are snug and they lack some important features like a tilt-and-telescoping steering wheel.
-Due the oil sludge issue, we’d steer clear of the 2001 and 2002 models.
+The first-generation models will likely be the most affordable but also have the highest mileage.
+The cabins are snug, and they lack some important features like a tilt-and-telescoping steering wheel.
+Due to the oil sludge issue, we’d steer clear of the 2001 and 2002 models.